Customer Service

 Jeff Bezos (CEO of Amazon)

 I can’t but agree with the statement above.
-Customer service agents accept the challenge of dealing with both angry and satisfied clients.
+Support agents accept the challenge of dealing with both angry and satisfied customers.
 To put it simply, they set the tone for the whole interaction.

 Your helpful attitude forms the brand image, which contributes to a positive first impression.
 The stats actually speak for themselves.
 73% of customers love a company because of friendly assistance.

 Everything that implies handling peoples’ complaints is serious.
-One of the greatest mistakes a business can make is leaving customer support up to chance.
+One of the greatest mistakes a company can make is leaving customer support up to chance.
 I bet it’s not about you.

 To be on the safe side, create a well-thought-out communication strategy so that every support agent knows how to chat with clients smoothly.
 Proper customer service training won’t go amiss, too.